Big student loan forgiveness plan announced by Biden - KESQ

 Tweeted Rep. Pramila Jayapal, the chair of the House Progressive Caucus: “This will bring real relief to 43 million people and is a MASSIVE step in the right direction.”

-The Justice Department released a legal opinion on Wednesday concluding that the Higher Education Relief Opportunities for Students Act gives the Education secretary the “authority to reduce or eliminate the obligation to repay the principal balance of federal student loan debt.”
+The Justice Department released a legal opinion concluding that the Higher Education Relief Opportunities for Students Act gives the Education secretary the “authority to reduce or eliminate the obligation to repay the principal balance of federal student loan debt.”
 The legal opinion also concluded that the debit could be applied on a “class-wide” basis in response to the coronavirus pandemic.
-Still, some conservative groups were considering potential legal challenges.

 During the 2020 presidential campaign, Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive candidates for the Democratic nomination.
 Sens.
 Warren, D-Mass., and Bernie Sanders, I-Vt., had proposed cancellations of $50,000 or more.